rclone/rclone/docs/content/docs.md

 Rclone will exit with exit code 8 if the transfer limit is reached.

+### --max-transfer-(hard,soft,cautious) ###

+This modifies the behavior of `--max-transfer` Defaults to `--max-transfer-hard`.

+Specifiying `--max-transfer-hard` will stop transferring immediately when Rclone reaches the limit.

+Specifiying `--max-transfer-soft` will stop starting new transfers when Rclone reaches the limit.

+Specifiying `--max-transfer-cautious` will try to prevent Rclone from reaching the limit.

 ### --modify-window=TIME ###

 When checking whether a file has been modified, this is the maximum